puentesarrin/asyncflux/README.rst

 Installation
 ============

-You can use pip_ to install AsyncFlux:
+You can use pip_ to install Asyncflux:

 .. code-block:: bash